lukacslacko/math/README.md

 To format a file, run `cargo run --bin formatter filename.ll`, or press `Ctrl+Shift+B` in VSCode and select "Format Logic Language" when editing a program.

+To convert to the ASCII representation, run `cargo run --bin asciify filename.ll` or run the "ASCIIfy Logic Language" in VSCode.

 ## Expressions

 | Expression | Syntax | ASCII | Remarks |